Hippo roaring and some facilitator tips to help you when encountering the hippo

 1. The Judgy Facilitator

 You know the type – they can’t resist adding their own opinions.
 They’ll praise some ideas (“That’s brilliant!”) while ignoring others, or even shut down suggestions entirely.
-It stifles participation faster than a broken mute button.
-People start to second-guess themselves, and the energy in the room slumps.
+It stifles participation, people start to second-guess themselves, and the energy in the room slumps.

 Facilitator Tips:

 Take a neutral stance.
-Your job is to create space for ideas, not rank them like a talent show judge.
+Your role is to create space for ideas, not rank them like a talent show judge.

 2. The “Who Cares About the Online Folks?”
 Facilitator